 Principles as ideas

 Let’s start answering the question by discussing the meaning of ideas.

 — An idea is an attempt at modelling something in reality, a mental map or schema that we use to describe something.

 A Principle (as described in the 7 Habits) is a kind of idea.
 All principles are ideas, but not all ideas are principles.
-Principles are mental models to describe generic trends or patterns in reality that apply around the board in many scenarios (E.G the principle of honesty, is the idea that honesty is generally beneficial).
-In this case, the principles this book describes are attempts at modelling the habits of effective people.
+Principles are mental models that describe generic trends or patterns in reality that apply around the board in many general scenarios (for example: the principle of honesty is the idea that honesty is generally beneficial to all parties involved).

 So where do principles “come from” (or what is “their source”?) — well, they come from our minds actually, the same place that all ideas and mental schemata come from.
-It is our minds (or our selves) that are interacting with reality, making observations, extracting and categorising patterns, articulating them, sharing them, and testing them.
+It is our minds (or our selves) that are interacting with reality, making observations, recognising, extracting and categorising patterns, articulating them as ideas, sharing them, and testing them.

 God didn’t create principles, human minds did – when we observed reality and extracted insights from our observations.